Português do Brasil •

 (Add your language)

-There are times when you need to move WordPress around within your server, and times when you need to move WordPress from one server to another.
-You don't need to reinstall.
+Whether you are moving WordPress to a new server or to a different location on your server, you don't need to reinstall.
 WordPress is flexible enough to handle all of these situations.

 Moving your domain without changing the Home and Site URLs of your WordPress site is very simple, and in most cases can be done by moving the files.

-- If database and URL remains the same, you can move by just copying your files and database.
+- If database and URL remain the same, you can move by just copying your files and database.

 - If database name or user changes, edit wp-config.php to have the correct values.